ls1intum/Artemis/docs/user/communication.rst

 Reference Course Lectures
 """""""""""""""""""""""""

-Users can refer to lectures of the current course, via the dropdown menu ``Lecture`` available on the posting markdown editor. (see image above)
+Users can refer to lectures of the current course, via the dropdown menu ``Lecture`` available on the posting markdown editor (see image above).

 Reference Lecture Attachments
-"""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""

-Users can refer to lectures of the current course, via the dropdown menu ``Lecture`` available on the posting markdown editor. (see image above) Here, lecture attachments can be found in a nested structure.
+Users can refer to lectures of the current course, via the dropdown menu ``Lecture`` available on the posting markdown editor (see image above).
+Here, lecture attachments can be found in a nested structure.

 Prevent Post Duplication
 ^^^^^^^^^^^^^^^^^^^^^^^^